STEELISI/COMUNDA/README.md

 referenced in the B/B_Root_Anomaly-20190907/provider/README.md file.
 These are generic tools that are used for many of the datasets prefixed with /B_Root_Anomaly-/.

+## Citing labels

+When citing labels, please use the label name (omit "provider" if present) and dataset name.
+For example provider-uscisiant labels from the above example could be cited as "uscisiant labels for B_Root_Anomaly-20190907 dataset".